bayareala8s/training/non-technical/product/README.md

    - Describe a project where research and development led to a breakthrough in the product.

-Certainly!
 Here is a comprehensive answer to the question, "Describe a project where research and development led to a breakthrough in the product":

 ### Example: Developing an AI-Powered Personalization Engine for an E-commerce Platform